jcsyuan/Scrabble-Simulator/README.md

 Tile
 - Letter (assign letter regardless if blank tile)
 - Point (0 if blank tile)
+- Played variable (used by Optimizer to differentiate a temporary play vs. a permanent play)

+Play
+- ArrayList of Words that are created by the Play
+- Extended Word to denote an extention of a permanent Word (delete original word from Game if played. reduce repetition)
+- Total points of the play

 Word (play)
 - Array of Tiles